twilio-professional-services/flex-project-template/README.md

 - rename the variable used in flex-config to identify the serverless domain to `serverless_functions_domain_my_feature_name`
 - rename references to the serverless domain within the plugin to match `serverless_functions_domain_my_feature_name`

+## show-env-vars

+convenience script for showing the SIDs of key services on your twilio account via the twilio cli

+## setup-local-environment

+convenience script for simplyfying local setup and development, triggered as part of an `npm install` at the root of the repository

 # CHANGELOG

 - 1.0.1
-    1. Updated flex-config deploy to never overwrite existing config, adding values only when they don't exist.
-    2. Updated readmes with instructions for various use cases
+    1. Updated readmes with instructions for various use cases
-    3. Updated remove-features scripts to account for schedule manager
+    2. Updated remove-features scripts to account for schedule manager
+    3. Modified plugin API strructure to leverage use of appConfig for easier local configuration